tc3-japan/website-crawler/README.md

       solr-uri: http://localhost:8983/solr/manufacturer_product
     ```

+    NOTE: if you get error for loading the application config in below steps, you may need to edit `applicationConfig` in `build.gradle` to absolute path

+3. Migrate the database
+    ```bash
+    ./gradlew flywayMigrate
+    ```

+4. Building with Gradle, in project root:
+    ```bash
+    ./gradlew build
+    ```

+       after build, you can found bug report in *./⁨crawler-service⁩/build⁩/⁨reports⁩/⁨spotbugs⁩/index.html*

+5. To Run Test case, in project root:
+    ```bash
+    ./gradlew clean test jacocoTestReport
+    ```
+    after test, you can found report in *./crawler-service/build/jacoco/index.html*

+6. To Run the website-crawler, in project root:
+    ```bash
+    ./gradlew bootRun -Pargs=--site=1,--proc=crawler
+    ```

-2. Download and Run the Docker Image for pre-configured Solr Core with Test Data:
+7. Download and Run the Docker Image for pre-configured Solr Core with Test Data:

 		1. Download the Solr docker image.
 		docker pull azh4r/solr-productsearch-test_data:8.1.1